dansmi-hub/mosquito-jsdm/README.md

 mosquito-jsdm
 ==============================

-EU wide JSDM of mosquito occurence
+Generating JSDM for Mosquitoes using VectorNet data.

 Project Organization
 --------------------